nicolas-risberg/public-repo/projects/_posts/2020-06-17-game-project-5.md

 ## Details
 #### <a id="blocks">Movable Blocks</a>
 The main mechanic of this game was to move blocks around, pushing them onto switches that would open up doors and gates.
-I developed most of the gameplay logic surrounding this feature, creating the components for basic blocks made of rock as well as gliding ice blocks that did not stop moving until they hit something.
-The grid based system all blocking terrain and switches featured made this a bit tricky, but I think it worked out really well in the end.
+I developed much of the gameplay logic surrounding this feature, creating the components for basic blocks made of rock as well as gliding ice blocks that did not stop moving until they hit something.
+The grid based system and all the blocking terrain and switches featured made this a bit tricky, but I think it worked out really well in the end.

 #### <a id="camera">Camera System</a>
 I also developed the camera system, where a bounding box was defined for each room the player character went through.
 The camera view was constrained within this bounding region, allowing for smooth transitions between the edges of a room where the player character moved around freely and the open spaces of a room where the camera was centered on and following the character.
-When the player crossed this one such bounding box, we would call it a *boundary transition*, entering a new room and setting a new constraining bounding box for the camera view.
+When the player crossed one such bounding box, we would call it a *boundary transition*, entering a new room and setting a new constraining bounding box for the camera view.
 We also had *level transitions*, where the camera would fade out and a different level would be loaded.

 <center>